-The user, user\host, display, server\host, port, and handle information must be obtained from the output of Imstat - a.
+The user, user_host, display, server_host, port, and handle information must be obtained from the output of lmstat -a.

-Imremove removes all instances of user on user\host and display from usage of feature.
-If the optional -c license\file\list is specified, the indicated files are used as the license file.
+1mremove removes all instances of user on user_host and display from usage of feature.
+If the optional -c license file list is specified, the indicated files are used as the license file.

-The -h variation uses the server\host, port, and license handle, as reported by lmstat -a.
-Consider this example lmstat -a output:
+The -h variation uses the server_host, port, and license handle, as reported by 1mstat -a.
+Consider this example 1mstat -a output: